innovationinsoftware/policy-dev/labs/sentinel-complex-logic/index.md

 - This will FAIL because "baz" is not in the list of values.

 **Explanation:**
-- Each example demonstrates a different aspect of collection operations in Sentinel, as shown in the [official documentation](https://developer.hashicorp.com/sentinel/docs/language/collection-operations).
+- Each example demonstrates a different aspect of collection operations in Sentinel.
 - All are minimal, focused, and runnable in the open-source CLI.

 ---